ttscoff/bunch/bunch-files/commands/shortcut.md

 grand_parent: Bunch Files
 tags: [shortcuts, command]
 ---
-{% availablenotif 150 %}
+{% available 150 %}

 # Shortcut Command

 Trigger a macOS Shortcut by name.
 The name is case insensitive and fuzzy matched, the only requirement is that it start with the correct letter and all remaining characters are within two positions of each other in the actual shortcut name.
-Partial names are ok, the shortest matching Shortcut will be selected.
+Partial names are OK, the shortest matching Shortcut will be selected.

-Shortcuts must actually exist in the Shortcuts app in order to be triggered by a Bunch.
+> A Shortcut with matching name must exist in the Shortcuts app in order to be triggered by a Bunch.
+That's obvious, right?
+{:.alert}

 ## Examples